Dynamical polarization, optical conductivity and plasmon mode of a linear triple component fermionic system: Response functions of TCFs

 Figure (\ref{lossfig}) shows the density plot of loss function for TCF.
 The plasmon mode can be spotted as the bright curve originating outside the PHC and finally merging into it.
 The part of the plasmon mode outside the PHC is undamped while that inside the PHC gets damped into particle-hole excitations, acquiring a finite lifetime.
 The zoomed version of the above plot is shown in Fig.(\ref{plasmonfig}), where the analytically obtained plasmon mode in Eq.(\ref{dispersion}) (labelled by dotted line) is plotted alongside the numerically obtained mode for comparison.
 The agreement between the two solutions holds good for low $Q$ as expected.
+The natural logarithm of loss function as functions of $E_F$ and photon energy $\hbar \omega$ in the limit $Q\to0$ is shown in Fig. (\ref{omegaef}).
+The plasmon gap (bright yellow curve) increases with $E_F$ and does not decay into PHC.
+The gap varies linearly with $E_F$ for higher values of $E_F$.
+Figure (\ref{omegaer}) shows the density plot of natural logarithm of loss function as functions of background dielectric constant $\varepsilon_r$ and frequency ($\tilde{\omega}$).
+As usual, the plasmon gap decreases with $\varepsilon_r$.

+It is to be noted that the plasmon mode and response functions of systems with anisotropic energy dispersion are also anisotropic in nature\cite{rashbaplasmon,semidirac,sadhukhan,sdsarma,materials}.
+The plasmon modes of multi-Weyl fermions have also been studied recently\cite{scirep}.
+Multi-Weyl fermions with monopole charges 2 and 3 have similar forms of anisotropic dispersion as the quadratic $(n=2)$ and cubic $(n=3)$ TCFs, respectively.
+Their plasmon modes are also found to be anisotropic.
+So, the quadratic and cubic TCFs will also have similar nature of anisotropy in the plasmon dispersion as for multi-Weyl fermions apart from a gap renormalization due to the existence of flat band.
+We expect that the plasmon gap should vary as $\sim E_F^{1/n}$ and $\sim E_F$ along the directions of linear and non-linear dispersion respectively, in the long wavelength limit.